Child Sports Injury Lawyers

 Adults who supervise children in organized sports or other kinds of recreational play have a responsibility for these young people’s safety.
 They should ensure that child athletes are instructed and conditioned for safe play, are equipped with protective gear, and are warmed up before rigorous practice or play begins.
 Adequate water or other liquids should be available for children to maintain proper hydration.
 Coaches, trainers and other instructors and supervisors should monitor children and remove them from play if they see signs of injury or fatigue or as weather conditions warrant.

 Coaches should have some sports medicine training to enable them to deal with minor injuries.
-If a serious injury occurs, medical personnel should be summoned quickly.
+If a serious sports injury in children occurs, medical personnel should be summoned quickly.

 For immediate care of a soft tissue injury (such as a sprain or strain) or a bone injury, many medical texts recommend what’s known as the RICE treatment: